maximilian-ho/how-we-teach-ourselves/how_to_overcome_failure.md

 # How to overcome failure

-Whenever we fail, we focus on the causes of our mistake.
+Whenever we fail, we focus on the causes of our failure.